garden-io/garden/docs/reference/module-types/kubernetes.md

 ### `files[]`

 POSIX-style paths to YAML files to load manifests from.
-Each can contain multiple manifests.
+Each can contain multiple manifests, and can include any Garden template strings, which will be resolved before applying the manifests.

 | Type               | Default | Required |
 | ------------------ | ------- | -------- |